yeasy/docker-hyperledger-fabric-peer/README.md

 ## install rocksdb
 Install required  rocksdb 4.1.

-## install hyperledger
+## install hyperledger fabric peer
-Install hyperledger and build the peer
+Install hyperledger fabric and build the peer

 # Supported Docker versions

-This image is officially supported on Docker version 1.7.0.
+This image is officially supported on Docker version 1.7.0+.

 Support for older versions (down to 1.0) is provided on a best-effort basis.